Why do I feel anxious after achieving a goal?

 Signs You’re Experiencing Post-Success Anxiety

-What am I afraid would happen if I fully relaxed?
+What am I afraid would happen if I relaxed?

 The Success Regulation Framework™